President & Chairwoman of the Board

-Nadia Murad, co-recipient of the 2018 Nobel Peace Prize is a leading advocate for survivors of genocide and sexual violence.
-Nadia’s peaceful life was savagely interrupted in 2014 when Daesh attacked her homeland in Sinjar -- with the intention of ethnically cleansing Iraq of all Yazidis.
-Like many minority groups, the Yazidis, have carried the weight of historical persecution.
-Women in particular have suffered greatly, as they have been, and continue to be victims of sexual violence.
+Nadia Murad, co-recipient of the 2018 Nobel Peace Prize, is a leading advocate for survivors of genocide and sexual violence.
+Nadia’s peaceful life was brutally interrupted in 2014 when ISIS attacked her homeland in Sinjar - to ethnically cleanse Iraq of all Yazidis.
+Like many minority groups, the Yazidis have carried the weight of historical persecution.
+Women, in particular, have suffered greatly - as they have been and continue to be victims of sexual violence.

-Much of Murad’s advocacy work is focused on meeting with global leaders to raise awareness about Daesh and its genocidal campaign against the Yazidi people.
-Nadia’s Initiative actively works to persuade governments and other organizations to financially support efforts to rebuild the Yazidi homeland.
+Much of Murad’s advocacy work is focused on meeting with global leaders to raise awareness of ISIS and its genocidal campaign against the Yazidi people.
+Nadia is the President and Chairwoman of Nadia’s Initiative, which actively works to persuade governments and international organizations to support the sustainable redevelopment of the Yazidi homeland.

 Elizabeth Bohart is a social impact strategist and founder of the Antelope Foundation.
-Bohart works internationally with start-up organizations and organizations in transition to build community driven initiatives that focus on addressing the critical needs of highly vulnerable communities.
-She was Executive Producer and Director of Outreach for the Sundance award winning film – Watchers of the Sky – where she developed genocide education, community engagement and advocacy programs for high school and middle school students.
-Bohart is a co-founder of Nadia’s Initiative.
-She was a 2016 Nantucket Project Scholar.
+Bohart works internationally with start-up organizations and organizations in transition to build community driven initiatives which address the critical needs of highly vulnerable communities.
+In her capacity as a strategic advisor for Nadia’s Initiative she is working on SAR projects, specifically the Global Fund for Survivors of Conflict-Related Sexual Violence and the Murad Code.
+Bohart connected with the Yazidi community through her work on the Sundance award winning film, Watchers of the Sky, where she served as the Director of Outreach - developing genocide education, community engagement, and advocacy programs for high school students.
+Bohart was a 2016 Nantucket Project Scholar and is a co-founder of Nadia’s Initiative.
+She also serves on the boards of Komera and Maloto.

-Grégoire Théry is the co-founder and executive director of CAP international, a coalition of 23 frontline NGOs providing assistance to victims of prostitution and trafficking in human beings in 18 countries.
+Grégoire Théry is the co-founder and executive director of CAP international, a coalition of 28 frontline NGOs providing direct assistance to victims of prostitution and trafficking in human beings for sexual exploitation in 21 countries.
 In 2013, he was appointed as member of the French High Council for Equality between Women and Men (HCEFH), an advisory body working under the authority of the Prime Minister.
 He is a permanent member of its “violence against women” committee.
-Prior to this, Grégoire has worked six years as Permanent Representative to the EU of the International Federation for Human Rights (FIDH).
-Grégoire Théry is also a former Secretary general of Mouvement du Nid – France.
-He graduated from the Institut d’Etudes Politiques de Strasbourg and holds a Master 2 in “Politics and Public Affairs in Europe”.
+Prior to this, Grégoire worked six years as Permanent Representative to the European Union of the International Federation for Human Rights (FIDH).
+Grégoire Théry is also a former Secretary general of the frontline service provider Mouvement du Nid.